Lux-Ferre/Lux-Ferre/README.md

 <h2 align="center">Idle-Pixel</h2>
 <p align="center">
  <a href="https://idle-pixel.com">Idle-Pixel</a> is a browser based idle/incremental game.
 It is the 7th game in the Diamond Hunt series.
-My software contributions to the community fall in to two sections: QoL scripts, and stand-alone clients.
+My software contributions to the community fall in to two sections: QoL scripts, and specialized tools.
 </p>

-<h3 align="center">Clients</h3>
+<h3 align="center">Tools</h3>

 <p align="center">
- LuxBot is my most elaborate project to date.
+ LuxBot is one of my most elaborate projects.
 It monitors and parses game data to provide statistics; mirror chat to Discord; provide automatic moderation; act as host for some user scripts; give alerts to players; and more.
 </p>

 <p align="center">